cirosantilli/markdown-style-guide/README.md

     `Setex` headers are more visible, but good visibility can be achieved for `atx-style` headers by configuring your editor to syntax highlight them.
 - Include a space between the `#` and the text of the header.
-- Headers must be preceded and followed by a newline except at the beginning of a file.
+- Headers must be preceded and followed by an empty line except at the beginning of a file.
 - Headers must *not* have spaces preceding the number sign.

 Good: